 Why Use Blanc De Chine for Tea?

 Blanc De Chine pottery is amazing to use for tea, just like any porcelain teaware.
-Porcelain is excellent to use with any tea type.
+Porcelain is excellent for any tea type.
 It's usually used for tea tastings, as it doesn't alter the taste of the tea.
-Porcelain teaware is ideal for light teas like green tea, white tea, yellow tea, and light oolongs.
-The thin walls don't retain heat as much as other pottery styles, like yixing.
-Overheating or over-brewing delicate light teas can be a concern when choosing the right pottery for any tea type.
+Porcelain teaware is ideal for light teas such as green, white, and yellow teas, as well as light oolongs.
+The thin walls don't retain heat as well as those of other pottery styles, like yixing.
+Overheating or over-brewing delicate light teas can be a concern when choosing the right pottery for any tea type. and

 The gentle colors of the light tea brews contrast beautifully against the bright white of the teaware.
 The porcelain gently draws out even the subtlest of tea notes instead of muting them.